AndreKunitz/es6-features/README.md

 - Set up development environment with Babel Presets;
 - Set up scripts to use with Yarn;
 - Transpile ES6+ to older versions with Babel;
 - Classes, constructors and static methods in ES6;
+- Scope of variables (var, const, let);
+- Mutation in const variables;
+- Array operations (map, reduce, filter, find);